 And with that opening sentence, we are led into a world of lies, of cover ups, manipulation, truths, all in an ever-tightening web of intrigue and suspense.

 This is such a gripping novel that I raced through it way too quickly, gobbling up the pages to see how this chilling, mesmerising, exciting thriller would end.

 We inhabit the claustrophobic world of Avalon, a beautiful gracious home which plays such an important role in the novel.
 Avalon is the magnet which keeps Lydia living there, declining the chance to study ballet in London, refusing ever to go away on holiday, hardly venturing out into Dublin, such is her love for her childhood home.

 Lydia, her husband Andrew and their only child Laurence live a strange, tense existence in this beautiful home which dominates their lives.

 The repercussions of that opening line, in which Annie Doyle is killed, are the structure of this book, as we see how the killers handle the crime, how Annie’s family reacts, and how the ripple effects of this one single shocking event spread ever outwards, over the decades.

 This is an absolutely riveting thriller, and confirms Liz Nugent as a huge talent.

 After reading both of Ms Nugent’s novels in a week, I’m a huge fan.

-If you would like to buy the book, after reading this (& how nice would that be!), it couldn’t be easier.
+If you’d like to buy the book, it couldn’t be easier.
 Here you go: